Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 In typical spin Hall phenomenology, an injected current in a given direction is deflected transversely to the injected current while being polarized in a direction transverse to both the injection and deflection axis.
 The spin Hall supercurrent considered above behaves similarly, with the polarization of the triplet Cooper pairs carrying the current taking the role of the spin-polarization of the resistive current in the conventional case.
 The superspin Hall effect was later studied in a finite size structure~\cite{risinggard_prb_19}, demonstrating that the induced transverse spin supercurrent flow would produce an edge spin {\bf M}, similarly to the conventional resistive spin Hall effect.
-In this context, it is also worth to mention the prediction of an anomalous supercurrent Hall effect in ferromagnets with a nontrivial spin texture~\cite{yokoyama_prb_15}.
-This finding indicated that similar effects could take place in homogeneously magnetized systems with SOC, since conversion processes between singlet and triplet Cooper pairs can be shown to be similar in systems with inhomogeneous {\bf M} and systems with homogeneous {\bf M} and SOC~\cite{bergeret_prb_14}.
-Indeed,~\cite{costa_prb_20} predicted an anomalous Josephson Hall effect and transverse spin supercurrents in JJs with a macrospin F and interfacial SOC.
+The prediction of an anomalous supercurrent Hall effect in F with a nontrivial spin texture~\cite{yokoyama_prb_15} suggests that similar effects could take place in homogeneously magnetized systems with SOC, since conversion processes between singlet and triplet Cooper pairs can be shown to be similar in systems with inhomogeneous {\bf M} and systems with homogeneous {\bf M} and SOC~\cite{bergeret_prb_14}.
+Indeed,~\onlinecite{costa_prb_20} predicted an anomalous Josephson Hall effect and transverse spin supercurrents in JJs with a macrospin F and interfacial SOC.

-Whereas the above studies considered intrinsic SOC of the Rashba-type,~\cite{bergeret_prb_16} predicted that dissipationless magnetoelectric phenomena like spin Hall effects with supercurrents should also occur with extrinsic (impurity) SOC.
-Considering the diffusive limit of transport,~\cite{bergeret_prb_16} predicted a nondissipative spin-galvanic effect, corresponding to generation of a supercurrent by a spin-splitting field, in addition to its inverse -- a magnetic moment induced by a supercurrent.
-Edge {\bf M} induced by supercurrents due to interfacial SOC was very recently studied in~\onlinecite{silaev_prb_20, linder_prb_22}.
+Whereas the above studies considered intrinsic Rashba SOC~\onlinecite{bergeret_prb_16} predicted that dissipationless magnetoelectric phenomena like spin Hall effects with supercurrents should also occur with extrinsic (impurity) SOC.
+In the diffusive transport, they predicted a nondissipative spin-galvanic effect, corresponding to generation of a supercurrent by a spin-splitting field, in addition to its inverse -- a magnetic moment induced by a supercurrent.
+Edge {\bf M} induced by supercurrents due to interfacial SOC was studied in~\onlinecite{silaev_prb_20, linder_prb_22}.
 Long-ranged triplets and controllable $0-\pi$ switching has also been predicted in such systems~\cite{Mazanik2022}.
+Another path to achieve spin Hall-like phenomena is the exploit the orbital degrees of freedom \cite{chirolli_prl_22, mercaldo_prb_22}.